Clotilde de Vaux: Marriage and later life

-According to the Code Civil of the time, women were unable to remarry without previously being divorced and, since no divorce had been issued, Clotilde was forbidden to do so.
+According to the Code Civil of the time, women were unable to remarry without previously being divorced and, since no divorce had been issued, de Vaux was forbidden to remarry.
 Consequently, she returned to Paris, first living with her parents before moving to her own place in Marais' rue Payenne.
 One of her uncles Karl Ludwig von Ficquelmont, Minister-president of the Austrian Empire, granted her a housing allowance.

-Clotilde decided to begin a writer's career and wrote short stories for literary magazines.
+Clotilde decided to begin a career as a writer and wrote short stories for literary magazines.